Erkigmo/PyWarfare/README.md

-This is a mod for a game called Factorio.This mod is currently WIP.
+This is a mod for a game called Factorio.
+This mod is currently WIP.